top of page

 In the case of the client’s existing term insurance, we’ve identified two issues.

 The first is the duration of coverage.
-Given the client’s intention to ensure that the risk during the client’s working years is covered, I’ve highlighted to him the potential redundancy of paying for a term plan that covers till 80 years old as it is unlikely that the client is unable to achieve financial independence before that.
+Considering the client's goal to cover risks during their working years, I pointed out that paying for a term plan extending until age 80 might be unnecessary, as it is likely the client will achieve financial independence before then.

-Furthermore, having coverage that lasts until the age of 80 may also result in a cost drag during the client’s retirement years as additional provisions need to be made to cover the cost of the term insurance post-retirement should the client want to be insured beyond that.
+Additionally, maintaining coverage until age 80 could lead to increased expenses during the client's retirement years, as extra arrangements would be necessary to cover the cost of term insurance post-retirement if the client wishes to remain insured beyond that point.

 As such, depending on the client’s intention, the existing duration of coverage might be unnecessary from a needs standpoint and the client would have to reassess whether the client wants to finance for it.